Saturday, January 26, 2019

 It’s often tough to understand why teenagers do what they do.
 One moment they’re calm and rational, but the next they’re agitated and emotional.
 One day they’re making incredibly wise choices, but the next they’re making disastrous mistakes.
 Yesterday they earned your trust, but today it seems they’ve lost it once again.
 Why such inconsistency?
 Credit their brains.
 This breakout will offer youth leaders a unique look into what exactly is going on in the teenage brain.

-This breakout seeks to uncover the heart of why small group matters and the philosophy of how to create space for students to belong and have meaningful conversations regardless of what they believe about Jesus or the bible.*Offered last year
+This breakout seeks to uncover the heart of why small group matters and the philosophy of how to create space for students to belong and have meaningful conversations regardless of what they believe about Jesus or the Bible.

 This breakout builds on the foundation of Leading A Small Group 1.0 by giving you hands on, practical ideas to incorporate into your small group community.
 From journals to games, you will leave with a list of activities to facilitate community and conversations.

-Worship & Prayer Experience – Worship Arts team from Blackhawk Church
+Led by Worship Arts Team from Blackhawk Church

 Need a break from the non-stop busyness of ministry?
 Think you will want to push pause after a few hours of scribbling notes, and talking about ministry during the conference?
 Step into this intentionally created time of meaningful music, engaging prayer activities, and meditative space to just be in the presence of God.
 This is sure to be the [anti]breakout session that your heart is longing for.